 One of the first areas that many patients ask me about is their eyes.
-I remember a women explaining to me that she was always complimented on her beautiful blue eyes.
+I remember a woman explaining to me that she was always complimented on her beautiful blue eyes.
 As the years went by, she noted that people stopped commenting on them.
 After upper eyelid surgery, she remarked that people are talking about my big blues eyes again!
 Not that she looked different or what did she have done…but just, you really do have striking eyes.
 The eyes are a tricky area to treat due to thin skin, bulging fat and many lines, but here are some of my thoughts.

 No one likes the bags that form under their eyes as they age.
 These bags are due to herniated peri-orbital fat.
 As a child, the fat is located under and behind your eye and as you age, it starts to move forward and push against your lower and upper eyelid skin.
 The only way to truly treat these fat pockets is to remove them.
 This can be done through an upper or lower blepharoplasty or eyelid surgery.
 The surgery will take one to two hours and the recovery is only a few days.
 Most patients do not have to repeat lower eyelid surgery.
 Occasionally patients will remove a little more skin from the upper eyelid years after the surgery was performed due to skin sagging.

 Although a delicious dessert, the thousand lines that form within crepey lower lid skin are not as tempting.
-So many patients ask about what they can do to make their skin appear more plump.
+So many patients ask about what they can do to make their skin appear plumper.
 The key is to increase the amount of collagen in the dermis, increasing the volume of the skin.
 This can be achieved by making small insults to the skin by lasers or chemical peels, triggering the skin to increase collagen production.
 Some practitioners believe that adding hyaluronic acid, a dermal filler, to this area will thicken the skin and therefore make it appear less crepey.
 Moreover, eye creams with plumping abilities can also be helpful.
-Several ingredients in the Doft eye cream were chosen for their ability to attract water into skin to help smooth the appearance of the under eye area.
+Several ingredients in the Doft eye cream were chosen for their ability to attract water into the skin to help smooth the appearance of the under eye area.

 Under the Hood